malabikas/AML-Fall-2019/README.md

     | ABCNN-3(2 layer) |  LR |  0.7193 |  0.7165 |
     |                  | SVM |  0.7129 |  0.7126 |

-Below are a few examples of the results we obtained for a few questions in our test case.
+Below are examples of the results we obtained for a few questions in our test case.

 **ABCNN3 - 2 layer**